 The Emerson Prize and Fitzhugh Prize

 The Emerson Prize is awarded annually to students published in The Concord Review during the previous academic year who have shown outstanding promise in history at the high school level.
-Since 1995, over 200 students have won an Emerson Prize, and we are pleased to announce the most recent recipients of the award from Volume 35, who each received $1,000 for their work.
-The Concord Review is also pleased to award the Fifth annual Fitzhugh Prize ($5,000) this year, named after the Founder & Editor of the journal, Will Fitzhugh.
+Since 1995, more than 250 students have won an Emerson Prize, and we are pleased to announce the most recent recipients of the award from Volume 36, who each received $1,000 for their work.
+The Concord Review is also pleased to award the Sixth annual Fitzhugh Prize ($5,000) this year, named after the Founder & Editor of the journal, Will Fitzhugh.
 Congratulations to all the recipients and please consider purchasing a single of their work through our online bookstore!

 Fitzhugh Prize ($5,000)